Mezmerizxd/social-app-v2/README.md

 #### Video Demo: [YouTube Video](https://youtu.be/jbLXTxT0sYk)

 #### Description: This is a simple messaging application that allows you to chat with your friends.
 Features: Add Friend, Friend Requests, Edit Profile and a lot more.
 The stack, TypeScript/Express/React/Docker.
+I am very proud of this web application as its the first one that actually works and I am able to expand on it.
+There are many more things I would like to add to this project in the future.

 # Screenshots